 Welcome to Congregation Beth Ami of Santa Rosa, California.

-Congregation Beth Ami is online at least twice every day for services and classes.
-See Events at a Glance for the virtual week calendar with zoom information.
-Check in, say hello.
+Congregation Beth Ami is online every day for services and classes.
+All Saturday morning services, some Friday evening services, and some events will be in person in the sanctuary as well as on Zoom.
+See Events at a Glance for the virtual week calendar with Zoom information.

 Events at a Glance and Virtual Week Calendar